-- Students will be able to communicate effectively, both orally and in writing. - Students will be able to search for, access, evaluate information from a variety of sources and use that information ethically and legally for research and personal purposes. - Students will understand mathematical concepts and be able to perform mathematical operations to solve practical problems. - Students will demonstrate the ability to be consumers of biological and other scientific information to better inform their daily lives. - Students will be able to analyze or explain causal forces which shape social structures, institutions, or behavior through time. - Students will be able to read, analyze, and interpret significant texts in order to make meaning, find purpose, and choose values that enhance our understanding of ourselves and govern our relationships with others - Students will develop knowledge and appreciation of the aesthetic dimensions of humankind. - Students will demonstrate knowledge of cultural differences. - Students will develop an understanding of ethical theories and develop a logical system of values and morality and be able to apply those values and principles to moral problems. - Students will develop the basic academic skills and traits necessary to complete a college degree.
+- Be able to communicate effectively, both orally and in writing. - Be able to search for, access, evaluate information from a variety of sources and use that information ethically and legally for research and personal purposes. - Understand mathematical concepts and be able to perform mathematical operations to solve practical problems. - Demonstrate the ability to be consumers of biological and other scientific information to better inform their daily lives. - Be able to analyze or explain causal forces which shape social structures, institutions, or behavior through time. - Be able to read, analyze, and interpret significant texts in order to make meaning, find purpose, and choose values that enhance our understanding of ourselves and govern our relationships with others. - Develop knowledge and appreciation of the aesthetic dimensions of humankind. - Demonstrate knowledge of cultural differences. - Develop an understanding of ethical theories and develop a logical system of values and morality and be able to apply those values and principles to moral problems. - Develop the basic academic skills and traits necessary to complete a college degree.